-- Frequency: Select the frequency band that the professional settings will be applied to. - Enable Radio: Select Yes to enable wireless networking.
-Select No to disable wireless networking. - Date to Enable Radio (weekdays): You can specify which days of the week wireless networking is enabled. - Time of Day to Enable Radio: You can specify a time range when wireless networking is enabled during the week.

-- Date to Enable Radio (weekend): You can specify which days of the weekend wireless networking is enabled. - Time of Day to Enable Radio: You can specify a time range when wireless networking is enabled during the weekend. - Set AP isolated: The Set AP isolated item prevents wireless devices on your network from communicating with each other.
+- Band: Select the frequency band that the professional settings will be applied to. - Enable Radio: Select Yes to enable wireless networking.
+Select No to disable wireless networking. - Enable Wireless Scheduler: You can set the time range when wireless networking is enabled during the week. - Set AP isolated: The Set AP isolated item prevents wireless devices on your network from communicating with each other.
 This feature is useful if many guests frequently join or leave your network.
-Select Yes to enable this feature or select No to disable. - Multicast rate (Mbps): Select the multicast transmission rate or click Disable to switch off simultaneous single transmission. - Preamble Type: Preamble Type defines the length of time that the router spent for CRC (Cyclic Redundancy Check).
+Select Yes to enable this feature or select No to disable.

+- Enable IGMP Snooping: When enabled, IGMP Snooping monitors IGMP communication among devices and optimizes multicast traffic. - Multicast rate (Mbps): Select the multicast transmission rate or click Disable to switch off simultaneous single transmission - Preamble Type: Preamble Type defines the length of time that the router spent for CRC (Cyclic Redundancy Check).
 CRC is a method of detecting errors during data transmission.
 Select Short for a busy wireless network with high network traffic.
-Select Long if your wireless network is composed of older or legacy wireless devices. - RTS Threshold: Select a lower value for RTS (Request to Send) Threshold to improve wireless communication in a busy or noisy wireless network with high network traffic and numerous wireless devices. - DTIM Interval: DTIM (Delivery Traffic Indication Message) Interval or Data Beacon Rate is the time interval before a signal is sent to a wireless device in sleep mode indicating that a data packet is awaiting delivery.
+Select Long if your wireless network is composed of older or legacy wireless devices. - AMPDU RTS: Select Enable to enable RTS for every AMPDU. - RTS Threshold: Select a lower value for RTS (Request to Send) Threshold to improve wireless communication in a busy or noisy wireless network with high network traffic and numerous wireless devices. - DTIM Interval: DTIM (Delivery Traffic Indication Message) Interval or Data Beacon Rate is the time interval before a signal is sent to a wireless device in sleep mode indicating that a data packet is awaiting delivery.
 The default value is three milliseconds. - Beacon Interval: Beacon Interval is the time between one DTIM and the next.
 The default value is 100 milliseconds.
-Lower the Beacon Interval value for an unstable wireless connection or for roaming devices. - Enable TX Bursting: Enable TX Bursting improves transmission speed between the wireless router and 802.11g devices.

-- Wireless multicast forwarding: Select Enable to allow the wireless router to forward multicast traffic to other wireless devices that support multicast.
-Select Disable to prevent the router from forwarding multicast transmissions. - Enable WMM APSD: Enable WMM APSD (Wi-Fi Multimedia Automatic Power Save Delivery) to improve power management between wireless devices.
-Select Disable to switch off WMM APSD. - TX Power adjustment: TX Power adjustment refers to the milliWatts (mW) needed to power the radio signal output of the wireless router.
-Enter a value between 0 to 100.
+Lower the Beacon Interval value for an unstable wireless connection or for roaming devices. - Enable TX Bursting: Enable TX Bursting improves transmission speed between the wireless router and 802.11g devices. - Enable Packet Aggregation: Select Enable to increase the delivered bandwidth in your network. - Enable WMM APSD: Enable WMM APSD (Wi-Fi Multimedia Automatic Power Save Delivery) to improve power management between wireless devices.
+Select Disable to switch off WMM APSD. - Enable WMM DLS: Select Enable to set WMM Direct Link Setup.